MarianB-da45/Final_LITA_Capstone_combine_project/README.md

 ## My final project for LITA  Data Analysis with the Incubator International HUB- August to November 2024

 ### Project 1: Sales Performance Analysis for a Retail Store
-- In this project, you are tasked with analyzing the sales performance of a retail store.
+- In this project, I was tasked with the duty of  analyzing the sales performance of a retail store.
-You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+- The first thing I did was to explore the sales data to uncover key insights.
+-  such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### Instructions:
 1. Excel: